pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ## Conclusion

-The launch of the new Docker-Build provider marks a significant milestone in enhancing container management for developers.
+The launch of the new Docker-Build provider marks a significant milestone in modernizing container management for developers.
 Leveraging the latest BuildKit technology, this tool is a testament to our commitment to innovation and user-driven development.

 Your feedback is crucial to our ongoing improvement efforts.